The Teton Hybrid: Could This Club Replace Your Driver?

 Who is the Teton Hybrid For?

 Generally speaking, the Teton Golf Hybrid is designed for casual golfers.
 It’s an excellent solution for anyone who would love to get more consistency off the tee but doesn’t have time for extensive driver practice.

 That said, highly skilled golfers may find some use out of this club as well.

 In fact, I have an excellent student who hits his driver about 225-230 yards.
 But he can only carry it about 175 yards.
 That’s not enough carry distance to consistently get him across the water at one hole on his home course.

 The Teton Hybrid is designed with a higher loft to pop the ball up in the air and help you carry the golf ball farther.
 This could be an asset to a great golfer like my student . . . someone who has the power but is still struggling to carry water.

 So, what does the Teton Hybrid actually look like?
 What makes this club different from your driver or a standard hybrid?

 First, the clubhead of the Teton Hybrid is sized between a traditional hybrid and a conventional driver head.
 It is essentially an oversized hybrid head that allows for greater accuracy while eliminating some of the bulk that can throw off your drives.

 The Teton also features a tall driver face.
 This creates a higher moment of inertia (MOI) to prevent twisting.

-To achieve that higher launch and more impressive carry distance, Briggs designed the Teton with a 14.5-degree loft.
+To achieve that higher launch and more impressive carry distance, Boggs designed the Teton with a 14.5-degree loft.